deepr41/budget_bot/docs/budget_delete.md

-# About MyDollarBot's budget_delete module
+# About BudgetBot's budget_delete module
-The budget_view module contains all the functions required to implement the display delete/removal feature.
-In essence, all operations involved in removal and deletion of a budget are taken care of in this module and are implemented here.
+The budget_delete module incorporates the functionality to remove an existing budget entered by the user.
+It essentially resets all the factors associated with the budget to their initial empty values.
+In summary, this module manages and implements all the operations related to the removal and deletion of a budget.

 # Location of Code for this Feature
-The code that implements this feature can be found [here](https://github.com/aditikilledar/dollar_bot_SE23/blob/main/code/budget_delete.py)
+The code that implements this feature can be found [here](https://github.com/deepr41/budget_bot/blob/main/code/budget_delete.py)

 # Code Description
 ## Functions

 1. run(message, bot):
-This is the main function used to implement the budget delete feature.
-It takes 2 arguments for processing - **message** which is the message from the user, and **bot** which is the telegram bot object from the main code.py function.
-It gets the user's chat ID from the message object, and reads all user data through the read_json method from the helper module.
-It then proceeds to empty the budget data for the particular user based on the user ID provided from the UI.
-It returns a simple message indicating that this operation has been done to the UI.
+This serves as the primary function for executing the budget deletion feature.
+It requires two arguments for processing: message, representing the user's message, and bot, the Telegram bot object from the main code.py function.
+The function extracts the user's chat ID from the message object and retrieves all user data using the read_json method from the helper module.
+Subsequently, it proceeds to clear the budget data for the specific user, based on the provided user ID from the UI.
+The function then returns a straightforward message indicating the completion of this operation to the UI.

 # How to run this feature?